houseofthe051010/Claw-Drone/README.md

 ## Controller pinout

+USE THIS WHEN BUILDING THE CONTROLLER/DRONE

 ### Black Pill Picoboard

-Note that I am using a black pill pico with 4 ADC inputs instead of 3 like the normal pi pico.
+Note that you have to be using a black pill pico with 4 ADC inputs instead of 3 like the normal pi pico.

 | Pico pin    | Connection             |
 | ----------- | ---------------------- |